loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-avro-generic/README.md

-# Producer Avro Generic
+# Consumer Avro Generic

 This module demonstrates:

-- The use of the Kafka Clients producer DSL.
+- The use of the Kafka Clients consumer DSL.
 - The use of Apache Avro and generic records.
-- The use of unit tests with a Mock producer.
+- The use of unit tests with a Mock consumer.

-This module produces <String,GenericRecord> records to a topic named PERSON_TOPIC.
+This module consumes records of type <String,GenericRecord> from a topic named PERSON_TOPIC.

 ## Requirements